Investing Investing Basics

 Examples of good wine to invest in

-When considering which wines to invest in, it’s a good idea to think of vintages and varietals from producers that have performed well in the past.
+When considering making a wine investment, it’s a good idea to think of vintages and varietals from producers that have performed well in the past.
 For example:

-• Cabernet sauvignons from Napa Valley like Screaming Eagle’s wines, Madrona Ranch from Abreu Vineyard, and Old Sparky from Schrader Cellars do well.
+• Cabernet sauvignons from Napa Valley, like Screaming Eagle’s wines, Madrona Ranch from Abreu Vineyard, and Old Sparky from Schrader Cellars have been known to do well.

-Here are some examples of fine wine prices:
+Here are some sample prices of other fine wine bottles in 2024:

 How to invest in wine

-There are a number of ways to invest in wine, which is good because it gives you options for what might fit your situation, budget, and financial goals.
-Here are some of the different ways you can start investing in wine.
+There are a number of ways to invest in wine, which gives you options for what might fit your situation, budget, and financial goals.
+Here are some of the best ways I’ve found to start investing in wine.

 Investing in wine bottles